Casey Stoney: San Diego

+In 2023, Stoney's Wave FC were the NWSL regular season champions after defeating Racing Louisville FC on the last day of the 2023 regular season, winning the NWSL 2023 Shield.
+Winning the shield earned them a bye to the semi-finals of the post-season, where they fell to the OL Reign on the Wave's home field of Snapdragon Stadium.

+The Wave started the 2024 season by winning the one-off 2024 NWSL Challenge Cup but sat in ninth place of 14 teams midway through the season.
+Winless over their last seven games, the Wave fired Stoney on 24 June 2024.

+Canada Women

+Stoney was named head coach of the Canada women's national soccer team in January 2025, signing a contract through 2027 with an optional one-year extension; she became the permanent replacement for Bev Priestman, who departed following a drone spying scandal.

+Stoney coached the team to win the 2025 Pinatar Cup.
+She used the tournament to assess various players in the national team pool, including in her squad selection two players from the Northern Super League, Canada's domestic professional league in its inaugural season, and giving game time to all but two players named to the roster for the competition.

 Personal life

 In November 2012, Stoney was named 50th on The Independent newspaper's Pink List of influential lesbian and gay people in the United Kingdom.
 On 10 February 2014, Stoney first publicly acknowledged that she was a lesbian.
 She is in a relationship with her former Lincoln team mate Megan Harris.
 On 16 July 2014, she announced that Harris was pregnant with twins, who were born on 8 November 2014.
 Stoney's third child was born on 12 December 2017.

 In May 2015, the University of Essex awarded Stoney an honorary degree.

 Stoney was appointed Member of the Order of the British Empire (MBE) in the 2015 Birthday Honours for services to football.